childtheme/codesupple/README.md

-Plugin Name: Customizer Importer for Maag WordPress theme
+Plugin Customizer Importer for Maag WordPress theme.

-Description: Allows users to import Customizer settings from multiple .dat files using One Click Demo Import.
+Allows users to import Customizer settings from multiple .dat files using One Click Demo Import.

 After installation, please navigate to the Appearance > Import Customizer Data tab.